Gaussianity revisited: Exploring the Kibble-Zurek mechanism with superconducting rings: Gaussian behaviour for 1D systems

 We would expect that small systems, whether superconductors or not, would show proportionately less defect production per unit length than larger systems because of end effects or periodicity.
 Let us consider small annuli for which $C/{\bar\xi}\ll 1$.

 The periodicity of $f(x)$ in $x$ (mod $C$) is now important.
-The effect of periodicity is to discretise $k$ in (\ref{lgpower2}).
-To implement this in the approximation (\ref{fshort}) we need to replace $f(x)$ by its periodic generalisation, the Jacobi $\vartheta$ function \cite{weir2011}
+The effect of periodicity is to discretise $k$ in Eq.~(\ref{lgpower2}).
+To implement this in the approximation of Eq.~(\ref{fshort}), we need to replace $f(x)$ by its periodic generalisation, the Jacobi $\vartheta$ function~\cite{weir2011}